For International Participants

 There is some controversy about how baseball was invented.
 Some historians say that the game evolved from an old French stick and ball game called “La Soule” while others credit a British game called “Rounders”.
 In the early 1800s, games that started to resemble baseball became popular in North America.
 Town-Ball, Round-ball, and even the word Base-ball were used early on to describe the game.
 Rules likely differed depending on where and with whom you played.

-In 1845, a man named Alexander Cartwright wrote down standardized rules – creating bases, standardizing the size of the ball and creating the idea of pitching the ball a certain way as opposed to throwing it in a normal way.
+When it comes to the modern history of baseball, the year 1845 comes to mind.
+At that time, a man named Alexander Cartwright wrote down standardized rules – creating bases, standardizing the size of the ball and creating the idea of pitching the ball a certain way as opposed to throwing it in a normal way.
 Cartwright’s rules were named the Knickerbocker rules, and they created the basis for the game we know as Baseball today.

 Many books call the time after World War I Baseball’s Golden Era.
 This era is often defined as between 1920 and 1964.
 Many of the legendary players such as Lou Gehrig, Babe Ruth, Ted Williams, and Jackie Robinson played during this time.